VisDunneRight/IDMVis/README.md

 # Setup
 - Open terminal/command prompt.
 - Fork and clone this repository to your local system in a dedicated folder.
+- Change to the public directory.
 - At the command line, run python -m http.server with the version Python 3.
+- Visit [http://localhost:8000/](http://localhost:8000/) in your browser.

 # Legend
 ![IDMvis](https://github.com/VisDunneRight/IDMVis/blob/master/public/T1D_about.png?raw=true "Title")